MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - [Administrator Guide: Track and revoke document access with Azure Information Protection](track-and-revoke-admin.md)
 - [User Guide: Revoke document access with Azure Information Protection](revoke-access-user.md)
 - [Known issues for tracking and revoking document access](../known-issues.md#tracking-and-revoking-document-access)

+#### Remove external content markings in PowerPoint by shape name

+Now you can configure the AIP client to remove external content markings without text in PowerPoint.
+Instead of using the text inside the shape, remove these shapes by shape name.

+For more information, see the documentation on the [PowerPointRemoveAllShapesByShapeName](clientv2-admin-guide-customizations.md#powerpointremoveallshapesbyshapename) advanced client setting.

 ### Fixes and improvements